x509-hbs/draft-x509-shbs/draft-gazdag-x509-shbs.md

 --- abstract

-This document specifies algorithm identifiers and ASN.1 encoding formats for the Stateful Hash-Based Signature (S-HBS) schemes Hierarchical Signature System (HSS), eXtended Merkle Signature Scheme (XMSS), and XMSS^MT, a multi-tree variant of XMSS.
+This document specifies algorithm identifiers and ASN.1 encoding formats for the Stateful Hash-Based Signature  Schemes (S-HBS) Hierarchical Signature System (HSS), eXtended Merkle Signature Scheme (XMSS), and XMSS^MT, a multi-tree variant of XMSS.
 This specification applies to the Internet X.509 Public Key infrastructure (PKI) when those digital signatures are used in Internet X.509